dimasambo/todo-list/README.md

 To make it easier for now, I could just add `deleted` field to the interface and filter them on the client side.

+HashRouter using to address the issue with page reload on refresh on github pages.